Carreau/phd-dissertation/parts/cells.rst

 Dynamic of actin polymerisation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The assembly mechanism that allow to go from singles monomers of actin (also refer to as G-actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures actin filaments can create in presence of other proteins.
+The assembly mechanism that allow to go from single monomers of actin (also refer to as G-actin) to actin filament (also refer as F-actin) need to be well understood to explain the different networks structures actin filaments can create in presence of other proteins.